YifanLeee/LERN/README.md

 ## License

-CGCNN is released under the NUS License.
+LERN is released under the NUS License.